 For continuous thermal loads, a simple rule of thumb should be followed for high-temperature PCBs at operating temperatures of approximately 25°C below Tg.

-Therefore, if your product is in the temperature range of 130°C or higher, it is recommended to use high Tg materials.
+Therefore, if your product is in the temperature range of 130°C or higher, it is recommended to use high Tg material.

-Material considerations for high Tg PCBs follow a simple rule of thumb.
+High Tg PCB material considerations follow a simple rule of thumb.
 According to a rule of thumb, if the operating temperature is about 25°C lower than the glass transition temperature, the PCB material will withstand an increasing thermal load.
 This means that if the expected operating temperature will rise to 130°C, the board must be made of high Tg materials.
-When selecting materials for high-temperature PCBs, the following factors must be considered.
+When selecting materials for high temperature PCBs, the following factors must be considered.

 Low soot formation

 There are several mature materials suitable for high Tg PCB manufacturing.

 The materials used to manufacture high Tg PCBs are flame retardant materials.
 Glass epoxy resin has flame retardant properties.
 Therefore, polymers and composites containing epoxy resins are preferred for high Tg PCB manufacturing.